Skip to content

 Notification emails Webhook events with typed payloads

 Agents perform best against APIs with predictable behavior.
-Idempotent operations, consistent error formats, and stable response schemas reduce the reasoning an agent must do per call.
+Idempotent operations, consistent error formats, and stable response schemas cut the reasoning an agent must do per call.
 Every ambiguity in an API response is a potential failure point.

-Early Examples
+Early examples

 Agent-first does not mean agent-only.
 The pattern layers interfaces: